That Saturday, Ehlo was making something with his blender when the doorbell rang.

 “What’s going on here?”
 Wallace asked, making sure to raise his voice as he got closer to the other two.

 “None of your business, Huo,” Ehlo said, turning to Wallace with an annoyed expression.
 “I can handle this.”

 “You have until this afternoon to withdraw any additional attacks toward Wan Da,” That person who Ehlo was talking to said.
 “If not, the consequences are severe.”

 “Excuse me?”
 Ehlo returned.
 “What are you going to do?
 Publish an article on me?
 Like describing how meticulous my projects can be?
 Are you sure the readers can handle it before they fall asleep?
 Oh, I forgot.
 It won’t make it to the press because even the editor will fall asleep before getting to the end of the first sentence.”

 “We have some very damaging videos of you,” The other person said.

-Wallace was about to speak up but Ehlo put a hand up to stop him.
+Wallace was about to speak up, but Ehlo put a hand up to stop him.
 His eyes were still on that other person.
 “So, you mean those types of scandalous tapes?
 You want to play this game?
-That also means somehow you had your people violate my rights by spying on me.
+That also means somehow you had your people violated my rights by spying on me.
 That could also mean some legal actions, your boss ready for this?
 Also, what makes you think I don’t have those on my side?
 Who do you think the public would be more interested in?
 Mine?
 Or Victoria’s?
 Tell Ricky Chang to try harder.”

 “I didn’t say I was a part of Wan Da.”